franrole/cclust_package/docs/scripts.rst

 * specmodularity
 * info

-The following command line shows how to run the *CoclustMod* algorithm thhre times on a matrix contained in a Matlab file whose matrix key is the string 'fea'.
+The following command line shows how to run the *CoclustMod* algorithm three times on a matrix contained in a Matlab file whose matrix key is the string 'fea'.
 The compiuted row labels are to be stored in a file called cstr-rows.txt:

 .. literalinclude:: coclust.txt